Le projet Art et science Habloom s’expose tout l’été à Rostrenen

 CEPA 7 : animal ecophysiology conference in Brest

 Biodiversity is facing a major environmental crisis.
-There is an urgent need to identify the impact of environmental constraints on the ecological and physiological functioning of animal species, as well as the adaptations that these organisms have put in place to respond to environmental change.
+It is therefore urgent to identify the impact of environmental constraints on the ecological and physiological functioning of animal species, but also the adaptations implemented by these organisms to respond to environmental changes.

 Animal ecophysiology is a crucial discipline at this level, integrating the mechanisms underlying metabolism, energetics, behaviour, reproduction, communication and many other animal functions, from the gene to the population.

-Every two years in France, a large community of ecophysiologists, bringing together researchers from a wide range of backgrounds, organises the Colloque d’Ecophysiologie Animale, or CEPA.
-This colloquium provides an opportunity to communicate the latest results of fundamental and applied research in the field to both a scientific and professional community.
+In France, every two years, a large community of ecophysiologists, bringing together researchers from various backgrounds, organises the Animal Ecophysiology Symposium, CEPA.
+This symposium provides an opportunity to communicate new results from basic and applied research in the field to a community that is both scientific and professional.
 This large community encourages the sharing of knowledge and scientific advances while strengthening the spirit of cohesion in research.

-After Lyon (2013), La Rochelle (2015), Strasbourg (2017), Rennes (2019), Montpellier (2021) and Tours (2023), this conference will be held for the first time at the end of the world, in Brest.
-It will give as many researchers and students as possible the opportunity to present their latest findings and ideas.
+After Lyon (2013), La Rochelle (2015), Strasbourg (2017), Rennes (2019), Montpellier (2021) and Tours (2023), this conference will take place for the first time at the other end of the world, in Brest.
+It will enable as many researchers and students as possible to present their latest results and reflections.

 This 7th edition will take place from 28 to 30 October 2025, in the amphitheatre of the Pôle numérique Brest Iroise in Plouzané.

-– Deadline for submission of abstracts: before 15 June 2025
+• Deadline for abstract submission: before 15 June 2025

 A look back at the EPC conference in Brest